Ledell Lee: Post-arrest rape convictions, prosecution, and suspected crimes

 On October 19, 1995, Lee was convicted of the kidnapping, rape, and robbery of a 50-year-old woman on March 7, 1991.
 That evening, the victim returning home from the grocery store when she noticed Lee following her.
 When she stepped off the sidewalk to let Lee pass, he grabbed her around the neck and began strangling her, causing her to drop her groceries.
 Lee began rummaging through her purse in an attempt to find money.
-Warning the victim to remain silent if she wanted to live, Lee then dragged her to the back of the school building, where there was no light.
+Warning the victim to remain silent if she wanted to live, Lee then dragged her to the back of the school building.
 When the woman attempted to cry out for help, Lee strangled her to the point of near-unconsciousness, then removed the victim's belt and bound her hands with it.
 After dumping out the contents of her purse, Lee found an apron that he used to cover her face.
 He then removed her clothes and demanded oral sex.
-When woman refused, Lee vaginally raped her before leaving her, her hands still bound and her face still blindfolded.
+When woman refused, he raped her and left her with her hands still bound and her face still blindfolded.
 Lee was sentenced to life in prison plus 150 years in this case.

 Lee's prior convictions were cited by the prosecution at the sentencing phase of his capital murder trial.
 The judge described him as a "hunter" whose "prey were the people of Jacksonville from 1990 to 1993."

 Lee is also a suspect in the 1991 murder of Carolyn Johnson, a black sex worker who was last seen talking with him in 1991.